RB-DataAnalyst/RB_DataAnlayst.GitHub.io/projects/healthcare.md

 ```
 <img src="../images/SQL_Bank/SFP4.JPG?raw=true"/>

-While the differences in laboratory procedures among racial groups were nominal, it remains essential to continue monitoring and studying these trends to ensure healthcare equity and prevent any subtle disparities from escalating.
+While the differences were nominal, ongoing monitoring and study of these trends are crucial to ensure healthcare equity and to address any emerging disparities.

 ---
 ### 4 Correlational Analysis
 #### 4.1 Lab Procedures and Hospital Stay Length
-Investigated the relationship between the number of lab procedures and the length of hospital stays, finding a direct correlation where more procedures often meant longer stays.
+This query investigates the correlation between the number of lab procedures and the length of hospital stays.
 ```sql
 SELECT
     ROUND(AVG(time_in_hospital), 1) AS avg_time,